To enjoy the full Mail & Guardian online experience: please upgrade your browser

 There have been divisions for months between the former junta, interim President Diouncounda Traore and Diarra, a former Nasa scientist and Microsoft chief for Africa.

 Diarra was made prime minister in April after the military officially handed power back to civilians.
-As the son-in-law of Moussa Traore, a former Malian coup leader and president, he appeared to have good ties with the military.

 But tensions became particularly acute in recent weeks, with analysts saying Diarra, a relative newcomer to Mali's politics after years abroad, seemed keen to establish a political base of his own ahead of any future elections.